nosarthur/qc101/index.rst

 .. warning::
    This is an unfinished draft.

-Quantum computing has become a new buzzword nowadays.
+Quantum computing has become a buzzword nowadays.
-Big tech companies are competing to bring quantum computing services to the market.
+Both big tech companies and startups are competing to bring quantum computing services to the market.
-More and more startups are funded to to provide quantum computing solution plans and develop devices.

-* Oct.2017
-    * `Microsoft released a preview of its quantum computing development kit <https://docs.microsoft.com/en-us/quantum/?view=qsharp-preview>`_
-    * `Intel announced 17-qubit processor <https://newsroom.intel.com/news/intel-delivers-17-qubit-superconducting-chip-advanced-packaging-qutech/>`_
-    * `IBM demonstrated simulation of 56 qubits on classical computer with 3TB memory cost <https://www.ibm.com/blogs/research/2017/10/quantum-computing-barrier/>`_
-    * `Google announced an open source chemistry package called OpenFermion <https://research.googleblog.com/2017/10/announcing-openfermion-open-source.html>`_
-* Nov.2017
-    * `IBM announced 20-qubit processor for clients and 50-qubit prototype <https://www-03.ibm.com/press/us/en/pressrelease/53374.wss>`_
-* Jan.2018
-    * `Intel announced 49-qubit processor <https://newsroom.intel.com/news/intel-advances-quantum-neuromorphic-computing-research/>`_
-* Mar.2018
-    * `Google announced the new Bristlecone quantum processor with 72 qubits <https://ai.googleblog.com/2018/03/a-preview-of-bristlecone-googles-new.html>`_
-* Jun.2018
-    * `IBM released ACQUA (Algorithms and Circuits for QUantum Applications) library <https://www.ibm.com/blogs/research/2018/06/domain-experts-qiskit-acqua/>`_
-* Jul.2018
-    * `Google released an open source framework for NISQ algorithms <https://ai.googleblog.com/2018/07/announcing-cirq-open-source-framework.html>`_

-Despite the breaking news, quantum computing is mysterious because its prerequisites, quantum mechanics and computing theory, are only known by the experts.
+Despite the increasing R&D effort in industry and academia, quantum computing is mysterious because both quantum mechanics and computing theory are lesser-known topics.
-And most online learning materials are written for physics majors.
+And most online materials are written for physics majors.

 The purpose of this book is to introduce quantum computing to non-physicists.
+I try to focus on the principles and ideas to the best of my knowledge, and not get trapped too much in detailed calculations.
-If the quantum computing field is a state park, then this book is a map of a trail that I am familiar with.
+If the quantum computing field is a state park, then this book is a map of a trail.

-What this book doesn't do:

-* It doesn't teach quantum mechanics.
-* It doesn't include physical implementations of quantum computation.

 The maths are kept easy and analogies/comparisons are often used.
 The reader is assumed to know linear algebra and probability theory.